-When you start traveling it’s like you’ve stepped into this bubble where nothing else matters anymore.
-After a while friends from back home become an afterthought, the outside world doesn’t exist.
+When you start traveling it’s like you’ve stepped into this thick bubble and nothing else matters anymore or even exist.
+After a while friends from back home become an afterthought and your mindset changes.
 It’s all about the now, where you are, the friends you’re making at the time and take it from me you’ll make friends with all sorts of people.

-The people we meet traveling are from all walks of life with varied backgrounds and sometimes be people we wouldn’t associate with back home.
+The people we meet traveling are from all walks of life with varied backgrounds and sometimes they’ll be people we wouldn’t associate with back home.
 Yet we can make friends, create unique and strong bonds with these people after only 5 minutes of knowing them.
-Maybe it’s because of the situation we’re thrust into, being in the same bubble, or being in those intense hostel environments where the outside word doesn’t exist.
+Maybe it’s because of the situation we’re thrust into, being in the same bubble, or being in those intense hostel environments where the outside world doesn’t exist.
 Or maybe it’s because we’re all there to travel (Well most of us) and backgrounds and life back home just don’t matter.